r3w0p/bobocep/docs/source/section/installation.rst

     service rabbitmq-server start

-If you would like access to the `Management Plugin <https://www.rabbitmq.com/management.html>`_, you can install it and configure a user account for it with administrator privileges, as follows.
+If you would like access to the RabbitMQ `Management Plugin <https://www.rabbitmq.com/management.html>`_, you can install it and configure a user account for it with administrator privileges, as follows.

 .. code:: console